The 5 Stages of Project Management

 knot, close, closure, end

 Close is also the time to tie the knots.
 Let go of temporary resources, such as tools and outsourced staff.
-Making a final budget and report, and handing over all deliverables are also some of the tasks you might have to do before finishing up a project.
+Creating a final budget and report, as well as handing over all deliverables, are also tasks you may need to complete before finishing a project.

-After the close of the project, you may also want to carry out a project review.
-That will help you evaluate the positives and negatives of the project, and improve your processes for the next one.
+After the project is completed, you may also want to conduct a review of the project.
+That will help you evaluate the project’s positives and negatives and improve your processes for the next one.

-To help you remember what you should do before you start executing your project, we made a checklist.
+To help you remember what to do before starting your project, we’ve created a checklist.
 As we said, the more you prepare in the beginning, the more likely your project is to succeed.

 • Feasibility study, if applicable